retry51776/notes/psychology/experience.md

 4. Unchangeable destiny.
 5. At first technology matter the most, but at the end relationship are most important.
 6. Puzzle movie.
+- More clues as movie goes on;
+- Fragmentation; Ex: West World season 1;
 7. Tessellation; Most classic literary have tessellation; There are some side characters with few details; Yet indicates they follow same rule & pattern that main character follow.
-Ex: 红楼梦 皇帝>贾府>赖管家
+Ex: 红楼梦 皇帝>贾府>赖管家 (Aka recursive story)